 Soil erosion can occur when excessive moisture reaches the soil as a result of leaking gutters.
 Bad gutters allow water to flow freely into your yard, bringing dirt with it and damaging your yard.

 If your gutter remains overflown despite your downspouts spitting water, you may need to replace them.
 Overflowing gutters can be caused by incorrectly built, sloping, or constructed gutters.

 10. Waterlogged basement

-During heavy rainstorms, if you notice water seeping into your basement, it’s best to have your gutters replaced as soon as possible to prevent further flooding.
+During heavy rainstorms, you may notice water seeping into your basement.
+If that happens, it’s best to have your gutters replaced as soon as possible to prevent further flooding.

-If you detect any of these gutter problems, give us a call or set up an appointment for gutter replacement immediately.
+If you detect any of these gutter problems, contact us for gutter replacement immediately.
 To ensure that your gutters can do their job again, we provide planning and implementing, excellent customer service, and trained professional gutter installation.
-Call right now to speak with a member of our staff about what Valor Home can do for your gutter system.
+We look forward to serving you!